Deltares/hydromt/docs/guides/plugin_dev/custom_resolver.rst

 ===============

-In addition to data which may or may not be in custom file formats, to be able to read data, we must also know how it is layed out.
+In addition to data which may or may not be in custom file formats, to be able to read data, we must also know how it is laid out.
 For example the AWS Copernicus DEM data (https://registry.opendata.aws/copernicus-dem/) is provided as Cloud Optimised GeoTiff, but has no spacial index.
 Instead the files are divided in tiles covering the globe and must be queried using the desired resolution, nothing and easting to find the correct files.
-To be able to query this data set effectively we need a way to translate geo spacial data into a list of files which we shoudl load to get the data we want.
+To be able to query this data set effectively we need a way to translate geo spacial data into a list of files which we should load to get the data we want.
 This is exactly where `URIResolver`s come in.

 A `URIResolver` is what we use to generate a list of uris to the files we wish to query.